 - You are encouraged to use any external expertise you might have (e.g. biology, physics, etc.) so that your project makes the best use of areas you know well, and is as interesting as possible.

-- Students are encouraged to work in groups of two for their final project.
+- Students are encouraged to work in groups of three for their final project.

 - You are strongly encouraged to present a project proposal to the instructor during one office hours session.
 Please use visual aides (e.g. bring slides/figures/tables, and/or draw on the whiteboard during the conversation).
 The project proposal discussion should happen before the date indicated in the schedule before.
 This component is not graded.